Showing posts with label New Hampshire. Show all posts

 Panatomic-X film

 I previously wrote about Redstone in 2012.
 That time, I posted digital images from autumn 2012.
 Oddly, that has been one of my most accessed blog posts.
 It was time to retrieve my older film negatives and present them here.
-I took these photographs in June of 2003, exposing Kodak Panatomic-X film in my Rolleiflex 3.5E with 75mm ƒ/3.5 Xenotar lens, all tripod-mounted.
-I also used another Rolleiflex with Ektar 25 color film.
+I took these photographs in June of 2003, exposing Kodak Panatomic-X film in my Rolleiflex 3.5E with a 75mm ƒ/3.5 Xenotar lens, all tripod-mounted.
+I also used another Rolleiflex with Kodak Ektar 25 color film.
+My North Conway friend loaned me a tripod.
 It was a stifling summer day, and I noted in my field book that the temperature was 35° C. In my opinion, these black and white film frames are more powerful than the 2012 digital images.

 This is one of the few wood buildings still on the site.
 It may be a former dormitory for quarry workers.